 Danny has his bachelor’s degree in social science from National Louis University and is working towards his Masters of Jewish Professional Studies at the Spertus Institute of Learning and Leadership.
-He is a member of the National Association of Temple Administrators (NATA) where he serves as a board members and Co-chair of Distance Learning.
+He is a member of the National Association of Temple Administrators (NATA) where he serves as a Vice President and Co-chair of Distance Learning.
 Danny was awarded the Myron E. Shoen Service to Community Award from NATA in December 2017 for his work with creating partnerships between Temple Jeremiah and multiple organizations working with developmentally disabled populations.
 Temple Jeremiah welcomes these individuals into the community each day as greeters and office volunteers.

 Danny is an active member and past president of the Chicago Area Synagogue Administrators (CASA) the local branch of the NATA.
 He also still is very much active in the camping community serving as accreditation visitor for the Illinois section of the American Camp Association.

 When he’s not working or in class, he is with his wife, Krystal, and their children, Eden and Levi.

 Matt Rissien is currently in his first year as the Director of Congregational Learning at Temple Jeremiah.